*** 20th Anniversary: 2003 to 2023 ***

 I do data visualization for a living - I write code, graphics come out, and so on.
 This page doesn't seem unreasonable for any (sufficiently advanced) math student, with one exception - the associated graph has lines that make it look like a logarithmic scale (vertically), but I can't be sure by looking at it, and I'm not sure if this is right or not.
 Is it possible to explain the graph a little more?

-Barry's Response - I think it deserves it, and shall give it a thorough review.
-As you can tell, the bulk of the article is for the more advanced mathematical/physical sciences student or professional, while the simple conversion was tacked on at the beginning for the people looking for a Fahrenheit to Celsius conversion and vice-versa.
+Barry's Response - I'll review it thoroughly.
+The bulk of the article is for the advanced mathematical/physical sciences student or professional, while the simple conversion at the beginning is just for people looking for Fahrenheit to Celsius conversions.

-Pressure P is a function of the sea level pressure Po and the height z by this exponential (inverse log) relation:
+By this exponential (inverse log) relationship, pressure Po is a function of sea level pressure Po and height z:

 P = Po e (-z/H)